It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

-Somewhat costly; this is likely due to stainless steel construction.
+Somewhat costly but this is likely due to stainless steel construction.

-Easy to use, effortless to grip.
+Provides precise assistance needed for boots, shoes, and even socks.
+Easy to use with a convenient loop-style grip.
 Long handle limits need for bending.
 Made of durable, thick plastic and backed by lifetime guarantee.

 A shoe horn is not only handy for quickly getting your feet into your shoes, it can also prevent back strain and keep your shoes in good condition.
 It’s a tool that has changed little since its invention hundreds of years ago and is no less useful today.